LNHarders/poke-category-checker/README.md

 ## Features

-- Fetch Pokémon data from PokéAPI using [pokeapi-reactor](https://github.com/skaro-pokeapi/pokeapi-reactor)
+- Fetch Pokémon data from PokéAPI using [pokeapi-reactor](https://github.com/SirSkaro/pokeapi-reactor)
-- Filter Pokémon by **two categories** (type, ability, move, etc.)
+- Filter Pokémon by **two categories** (currently only type and ability are implemented)

 ---